How insurance works

 Where you live

 Your neighbourhood has a bearing on the cost of your car insurance.
-Normally, in areas where the risk of accidents is greater (typically more urban and population dense areas), you’ll pay more.
-The same applies if you live somewhere which has high levels of vehicle crime.
+You'll normally pay more in areas where the risk of accidents is greater (typically more built-up and densely populated areas).
+The same is true if you live somewhere with high levels of vehicle crime.

 When and how far you drive your car